Link Search Menu Expand Document

 Not quite.
 Click on the arrow to the left of “Base Type and Interfaces”, under the Knife class.
 You’ll see that the Knife “inherits” behaviour from a class called “PlayerTool”.
 So, double click that:

 Now we’re talking!
-We have an Awake method, which is something we can intercept in order to change the behaviour of our component.
+We have an Awake method, which is something we can intercept in order to change the behaviour of our component right at the point it “comes to life”, so to speak.
 As Knife inherits from PlayerTool, and has a “damage” property for us to tweak, we now have what we need!

 1. How do we get hold of the knife “object”?
-We intercept the “Awake” method on the parent “PlayerTool” class.
+We intercept the “Awake” method on the parent “PlayerTool” class and use that to get a handle on the knife.

 Finally, let’s write some code!